bruglet/Gleeb-AI/README.md

 - **Invite the bot to your Discord server.**
 - Use `/settings` to configure personal or channel preferences.
 - Use `/server_settings` for server-wide admin controls.
-- Upload supported files or image/video/audio files and ask the bot about them.
+- Upload supported files or image files and ask the bot about them.
 - Use slash commands:
     - `/respond_to_all enabled:true|false` – Bot responds to every message in a channel
     - `/clear_memory` – Clear your personal conversation history